Haizhoux0517/long_context_cue/README.md

 > **Oracle-Normalized Evidence Utilization: A Diagnostic Framework for Long-Context and Retrieval-Augmented Language Models**

 The project evaluates whether long-context and retrieval-augmented language models recover the evidence-derived advantage made available by a context.
-The main diagnostic metric is **Oracle-Normalized Context Utilization (ONCU)**, which normalizes a contextual condition between a no-evidence baseline and an oracle-evidence reference.
+The main contribution is a matched four-condition diagnostic protocol: no evidence, full context, retrieved evidence, and an oracle-evidence reference. **Oracle-Normalized Context Utilization (ONCU)** is the protocol-bound estimator that normalizes a contextual condition between the no-evidence baseline and the oracle-evidence reference.

 For full reproduction commands, use [`README_REPRODUCE.md`](README_REPRODUCE.md).
 For the mapping from paper tables to repository files, use [`ARTIFACT_MANIFEST.md`](ARTIFACT_MANIFEST.md).